corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

   create -r 3 -p 10 script -f create.sh -c 6
 ```

-Again, if you are authenticating Kafka users, the CLI can also create Access Control List (ACL) entries as appropriate for each Corda worker.
+Again, if you are authenticating Kafka users, the Corda CLI can also create Access Control List (ACL) entries as appropriate for each Corda worker.
 Specify a set of name-value pairs giving the Kafka username that will be used for each Corda worker:

 ```shell